juamarCas/Figures/README.md

 # Figures

-This is an application where you from a .txt file choose what will be shown on the screen and how it will be shown.<br/>
+This application is part Of Timba Game's technical interview test. <br/>

+Figures take some parameter from a text file and depending on what the user wrote, it will show a figure with a color and animation.<br/>

 To see how this code was made, please read the [Documentation](https://github.com/juamarCas/Figures/wiki/_new)

 ## Application execution
-The .exe file is in _Figures/Figures/Executable/Figures.exe_ you just need to double click on it. <br/>
+The .exe file is in _Figures/Figures/Executable/Figures.exe_ you just need to double click it. <br/>
 To reload the application after you modify the config.txt press __Enter__

 ### Configuration